 - a bank statement and proof of employment, or, if they are self-employed, evidence of self-assessment returns, trading income and proof that their business delivers services which cannot be undertaken without social contact

 What if my self-isolation started before the 28th September but ends after the 28th September?

 You must have been advised on or after the 28th of September 2020 to isolate in order to be eligible for the payment.

 Some individuals could be asked to self-isolate by NHS Test and Trace more than once.

 Someone can claim more than once (if they are told to self-isolate multiple times), as long as they meet the eligibility criteria for each individual claim and their periods of self-isolation do not overlap.

 When do I need to make my claim?

-You must apply within 14 days of the end of your self-isolation period.
+You must apply within 28 days from the start of your self-isolation period.

 Applications from members of the same household